 1. It’s a Surprise!
 During the primary, Stapleton’s campaign very nearly derailed because of fraudulent signatures on ballot petitions, forcing him to miss the deadline and rely on winning enough delegate support at the Republican state assembly.
 Surprise!
 And then Stapleton won the GOP nomination anyway.
 Surprise again!
 And now: surprise times three!
 We’re just going to have to wait to hear about the awesome running mate until the time is right and Stapleton and his entire campaign staff jumps out from behind your couch and announces the second for the GOP ticket.
 If you pretend to be surprised, we all get cake sooner.

 2. His Running Mate Wants to Keep It Just Between Them for Now Walker’s totally real running mate wants to just keep it between them right now.
 They don’t think it would be a good idea for them to be seen in public just yet.
 Someone might see them and assume they’re together or something.
 Not that he or she is ashamed of being Stapleton’s running mate or anything.
 It's just not anyone's business...particularly not the voters of Colorado.

 3. Scrubbing an Online Presence of Dubious Affiliations Takes Serious Time No, no…that group’s acronym stands for Kitty Kat Kingdom.
 It’s…a fan base for the Warriors books, set in a mythical and magical land of clans of violent kittens.
 The Stapleton family and its associates have a deep history of Kitty Kat Kingdom fandom; it goes back for generations, as an oral tradition in the Stapleton family before the books ever saw print in the early 2000s.
 There was cosplay and everything.

-Since we started Westword, it has been defined as the free, independent voice of Denver, and we would like to keep it that way.
+Since we started Westword, it has been defined as the free, independent voice of Denver, and we'd like to keep it that way.
 With local media under siege, it's more important than ever for us to rally support behind funding our local journalism.
-You can help by participating in our "I Support" membership program, allowing us to keep covering Denver with no paywalls.
+You can help by participating in our "I Support" program, allowing us to keep offering readers access to our incisive coverage of local news, food and culture with no paywalls.